 Visit hollins.edu/grad/playriting for more information.

-We’re a two-year MFA program offering study in screenwriting, playwriting, fiction, nonfiction, and poetry.
-Our goal is to fully fund all of our students for both years in the program through a combination of fellowships and teaching assistantships.
+The University of California, Riverside would like to introduce their MFA program in Creative Writing and Writing for the Performing Arts.
+They offer a two-year MFA program offering study in screenwriting, playwriting, fiction, nonfiction, and poetry.
+Their goal is to fully fund all of our students for both years in the program through a combination of fellowships and teaching assistantships.

 Some of our faculty include: Jane Smiley, Susan Straight, Katie Ford, Reza Aslan, Laila Lalami, Tom Lutz, Stu Krieger, Allison Hedge Coke, and Rickerby Hinds, among many others.